-7.3.6 Summary and Interpretation of Relevant Results
+10.5 Summary and Interpretation of Relevant Results

 The results of drilling at Quigleys and Batman has been used to determine and update the gold resource estimates for the Batman and Quigleys deposits as described in this Technical Report.
 Vista's drilling discovered a larger Batman resource by probing deeper with diamond drilling averaging 550 meters in depth.
-Certain results for Batman are shown in five sectional views in Figure 7-2 through Figure 7-6.
+Certain results for Batman are shown in five sectional views in Figure 10-2 through Figure 10-6.
 While there are random high-grade intercepts outside of the core, the majority of higher-grade mineralization at Batman resides in the core.
 Relevant intervals of mineralization at Quigleys are contained within blanket-like zones which are modeled with 3-D wireframes for resource estimation.
-These zones are shown in Figure 11-19.
-While there are random high-grade intercepts outside of the core, the majority of higher-grade mineralization on the drilling results including geologic modeling of the deposit based on the drilling and additional sectional views of the drillhole data and results.
+These zones are shown in Figure 14-14.
+While there are random high-grade intercepts outside of the core, the majority of higher-grade mineralization are random high-grade intercepts outside of the core, the majority of higher 14-14.
+While there are random high-grade intercepts outside of the core, the majority of higher-grade mineralization resides within the defined zones.
+See also Section 6.2 for additional information on historical drilling and Section 14 for additional information on the drilling results including geologic modeling of the deposit based on the drilling and additional sectional views of the drillhole data and results.

 These results may change when there is new drilling, new assays, a new interpretation of geology and economic or mining parameters.
 For Batman and the existing heap leach material, all of these conditions have remained static since the 2018 Technical Report.
 The resource estimate for the Quigleys deposit was upgraded to reflect a higher gold price.
 The following lists the relevant factors that have stayed the same or changed from the 2018 Technical Report:

 - There has been no new drilling or assays incorporated into the block model or resource estimates.
 The last drilling at the Quigleys deposit was in 2011. - The drilling at both the Batman deposit and the existing heap leach material for the purpose of resource definition was in 2017.
 Later drilling has been used for further metallurgical work and to explore for possible additional resources within the Batman deposit. - There have been no corrections or additions to the assay data base. - The geological models, 3D wire frames and surveyed locations of drilling at the Batman and Quigleys deposits are unchanged. - There has been no change in the geostatistical interpretation of the continuity of mineralization and the assignment of resource classifications.
 The orientation of the mineralized zones of Batman and Quigleys differ; Batman is steeply dipping, while Quigleys is shallower. - There has also been no change in the surveyed shape and estimated tonnage of the Tailings Pile. - There has been no change in the assumed mining method, costs or metallurgical parameters that are used to classify estimates for all three deposits. - The assumed price of gold has been updated for the Quigleys deposit from \$1,200 to \$1,300 per ounce.
-This change has altered the potential mineable material within a WhittleTM pit.
+This change has altered the potential mineable material within a Whittle[TM] pit.

-8. SAMPLE PREPARATION, ANALYSES, AND SECURITY
+11. SAMPLE PREPARATION, ANALYSES, AND SECURITY

-The following section describes the sample preparation, analyses, and security undertaken by Vista.
+The following sections describe the sample preparation, analyses, and security undertaken by Vista.

-8.1 Sample Preparation
+11.1 Sample Preparation